YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-04-23-demystifying-kernels.markdown

 Perceptron Algorithm:

+A perceptron receives multiple inputs, applies various transformations and functions and provides an output.
+It models a neuron which has a set of inputs, each of which is given a specific weight.

+initialize the weights and threshold provide the input and calculate the output update the weights repeat steps 2 and 3
 Kernel functions are at the basis of the kernel trick which allows many learning algorithms based on linear models to build nonlinear models easily.
 A kernel function takes two input vectors as arguments and returns a real value corresponding to the inner product of the images of these vectors in some feature space without having to actually map the points to the feature space.

 Techincally, a kernel function is a positive definite function associated to a reproducing kernel Hilbert space (RKHS) which must fulfill the basic requirement of corresponding to the inner product of the images of its arguments in some feature space.